nvdaes/clipContentsDesigner/readme.md

 Note: The above commands can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Text review category.

 ## Preferences Menu ##
-*   Clip Contents Designer settings: Allows to set a separator which can be used to find the text segments once the entire appended text is pasted.
+*   Set Clip Contents Designer separator: Allows to set a separator which can be used to find the text segments once the entire appended text is pasted.

 ## Changes for 2.0 ##